jcoliz/WindowsAiEdgeLabCV/README.md

 1. After installing Azure IoT Edge, deploy the [Simulated Temperature Sensor](https://docs.microsoft.com/en-us/azure/iot-edge/quickstart).
 1. In VS Code, open the "Azure IoT Hub Devices" pane.
 1. Look for the Edge Device Name there.
+1. Expand "Modules".
+Notice three modules there, all green and connected.
 1. Right-click on that device, then select "Start monitoring D2C message".
 1. Look for simulated temperature sensor results in the output window.